 I am Liselore.
 I am LiLo Ceramics, but could not be without the help of my assistants Lonneke, Lottie, Sanne and soon trainee Eliza from the UK.
 I am the designer of the products and throw most of the produce.
 I am also responsible for the daily management.
-Lonneke is learning how to throw most basic forms but for now is in charge of trimming the pots.
-Efrem is our glazing specialist.
-More and more often, you’ll also find apprentices in our studio that is getting busier and busier.
+Lonneke and Lottie assist me in throwing, trimming and glazing the products.
+Rowen is my office manager and works in the shop on saturdays.
+She also does an internship to learn more about the throwing proces.

 In 2011 I graduated at the Dutch Ceramics Academy in Gouda.
 Here, I was trained in the technical skills of this fantastic craft.
 Before that I finished the Hotel Management Bachelor in Maastricht.
 During my hotel traineeships in China and Thailand, I came in touch with the amazing ceramic heritage of Asia, which formed the backbone of my current style.
 My time at the Dutch Design Academy in Eindhoven, helps me during the designing process and the conceptual approach when I am working on art projects.
 As former chef, I love the synergy between my ceramics and food.

 My wheelthrown work balances between traditional ceramics and Dutch Design.
 It is modern, minimalistic and very thinly thrown.
 Everything is of stoneware quality.
 This means that it was fired on a very high temperature (1260 degrees Celsius).
 That makes the tableware much stronger than for instance earthenware.

 The Hemisphere Collection is made of white stoneware clay.
 Haarlem is known for its fantastic skies, painted by Famous Dutch Masters like Jacob van Ruisdael.
 By the design of my glazes, the colours of the sky, under different weather circumstances, were my biggest inspiration.
 From the colour of the hemisphere, the sky after summer rain, sunset at the beach to fog in the woods.